Camille Montes: Production

-Analysis
+Reception

 Laureen Gibson argued that Montes is "arguably a female version of Bond rather than a Bond girl."
 Gibson goes on to point out that her mission was accomplished first, whereas in previous Bond films, "women's individual missions were secondary to or subsumed by Bond's."
 Montes is also a rarity in that she does not have sex with Bond.

 Chicago Sun-Times film critic Roger Ebert, who was critical of Quantum of Solace as a whole, compared Montes unfavorably to the more colorful Bond girls of previous films in the series, such as Goldfingers Pussy Galore, GoldenEyes Xenia Onatopp, and Diamonds Are Forevers Plenty O'Toole.